 No preheating is due to the fact that the air fryer is a pretty small space to heat up and there is hot circulating air much like a convection oven offers.

 I think this speed feature is mainly why my sons and husband have adapted to cooking in the air fryer so quickly – they definitely love the efficiency and the crispy-ness that the air fryer gives them.

 - Hands-Off Cooking That’s Clean

-Is there anything worse on a hot summer day in Kansas than to have to turn your oven to cook dinner??
+Is there anything worse on a hot summer day in Kansas than to have to turn on the oven to cook dinner??
 With the air fryer, all the heat is contained in the unit.
-We love how we can cook a hot dinner any time of the year…without heating up the entire kitchen!
+We love how we can cook a hot meal…without heating up the entire kitchen.